evillemez/kb/README.md

 * `input/` - config files for keyboards to use with ergogen.
 Use https://ergogen.cache.works to view/edit
 * `output/` - built files from running ergogen
-* `ergogen/` - git clone of Ben Vallacks ergogen fork: git@github.com:benvallack/ergogen.git
+* `ergogen/` - git clone of ergogen repo

 ## Initial setup

 Getting setup initially, you need to do the following:

-* clone the ergogen repo, or a fork of it: `git clone git@github.com:benvallack/ergogen.git`
+* clone the ergogen repo, or a fork of it: `git clone git@github.com:ergogen/ergogen.git`
 * build the docker container for the general build environment: `make build`
 * run the container: `make shell`
 * install the ergogen deps: `cd ergogen && yarn install`